UPCOMING CONFERENCE: CHINED IX

 The next CHINED conference, CHINED IX, will be held at Adam Mickiewicz University, Poznań, on 23-24 May 2024.

-The title of the conference is Historical News Discourse in a Historical Perspective.
+The title of the conference is Historical News Discourse in a Comparative Perspective.

 The conference organiser is Prof. Matylda Włodarczyk and information about the Call for Papers and other conference information can be found at: